 Prerequisite: Consent of Mathematics Department.
-Laboratory 3 to 12 hours.

 Basic course covering algebraic structure of real numbers, development of algebraic techniques, rational operations, radicals, polynomials, factoring, linear equations, inequalities, and quadratic equations.
 The course will employ auto-tutorial materials as the primary instructional approach.
 May be repeated up to a maximum of 4 units; or if taken in addition to Math 32, Algebra, a maximum of 1 unit of credit will be granted.